Pinky-Tie/Squeak_to_Speak/README.md

 **Expected Behavior:**
 The chatbot should provide a personalized recommendation for a healthcare professional that fits the user’s specified needs and location, including any relevant options such as online services.

----

-#### 2. I want to know about support groups in my area
+#### 2. I want to find support groups in my vicinity

 **Test Messages:**

-1. "Are there any support groups for people struggling with anxiety in Lisbon?"
+1. "Are there any support groups for depression?"
-2. "Can you tell me if there are any grief support groups near me?"
+2. "I want to join a local support group."
-3. "I need a support group for people who have dealt with childhood trauma.
-Do you have anything like that?"
+3. "Can you find a support group for addiction?"

 **Expected Behavior:**
-The chatbot should provide information about local support groups that match the user's needs, including details like group type and location.
+The chatbot should provide information about support groups that match the user's specified criteria and location.

----

-#### 3. I want a contact for an emergency or non-emergency hotline
+#### 3. I want to access the contact information for emergency or non-emergency hotlines

 **Test Messages:**

-1. "What’s the contact for a suicide prevention hotline in my area?"
+1. "What's the number for the suicide hotline?"
-2. "I need the contact for a mental health crisis hotline in Lisbon, please."
+2. "I need an emergency contact for mental health."
-3. "Can you provide the contact for a non-emergency mental health helpline that operates after hours?"
+3. "Can you give me a hotline for domestic abuse?"

 **Expected Behavior:**
-The chatbot should provide the appropriate hotline contact information based on the urgency and location specified by the user.
+The chatbot should provide the contact information for the requested hotline, including any relevant details such as availability and services offered.

----

-#### 4. I want an alternative to a habit I have
+#### 4. I want to find a healthier or more sustainable alternative to a habit I currently have

 **Test Messages:**

-1. "What are some good substitutes for my coffee addiction?"
+1. "What's a healthier alternative to smoking?"
+2. "I want to stop drinking coffee.
+Any suggestions?"
+3. "How can I replace my junk food habit?"

 **Expected Behavior:**
-The chatbot should offer practical and healthy alternatives to the user's habits, tailored to the specifics of their request.
+The chatbot should suggest healthier or more sustainable alternatives to the user's current habit, including any relevant tips or resources.

----

-#### 5. I want to make an entry in my journal or mood board
+#### 5. I want to record my thoughts, feelings, or reflections by making an entry in my journal or mood board

 **Test Messages:**

-1. "Can you add an entry in my journal saying that I'm feeling overwhelmed today?"
-2. "Can you add a mood board entry with a quote I liked today?"
-3. "I want to write about my anxiety, but I don’t know how to express it.
-Can you help me get started?"
+1. "I feel happy today."
+2. "I'm really stressed out."
+3. "Just wanted to note that I'm feeling okay."

 **Expected Behavior:**
-The chatbot should add a new entry to the user's journal or mood board based on their input and ensure it is saved for future reference.
+The chatbot should record the user's entry in their journal or mood board, including any relevant details such as date and time.

----

-#### 6. I want to see my journal or mood board
+#### 6. I want to contribute a message of gratitude or positivity to the community gratitude banner

 **Test Messages:**

-1. "Can you show me what I wrote in my journal last week?"
-2. "Can I look at all my entries about stress from the past month?"
-3. "I forgot if I wrote anything positive in my mood board last week.
-Can you check?"
+1. "Today, I'm grateful for my family."
+2. "I'm thankful for the sunny weather."
+3. "I appreciate my friends."

 **Expected Behavior:**
-The chatbot should retrieve and display relevant entries from the user's journal or mood board, allowing them to review their past thoughts and emotions.
+The chatbot should record the user's message of gratitude or positivity and display it on the community gratitude banner.

----

-#### 7. I want to make an entry on the community gratitude banner
+#### 7. I want to learn about the mission, vision, and values of Squeak to Speak

 **Test Messages:**

-1. "I want to share that I’m grateful for my family.
-Can you add that to the gratitude banner?"
-2. "I want to share something really personal that I'm thankful for.
-Can it remain anonymous?"
-3. "Can I add an entry about how grateful I am for this service?"
+1. "What is the mission of Squeak to Speak?"
+2. "Can you tell me about your vision?"
+3. "What are the core values of this platform?"

 **Expected Behavior:**
-The chatbot should add an entry to the community gratitude banner, ensuring it respects any privacy preferences.

----
+The chatbot should provide information about the mission, vision, and values of Squeak to Speak.

-#### 8. I want to know more about Squeak to Speak mission and values
+#### 8. I want an overview of the features and functionalities of Squeak to Speak

 **Test Messages:**

-1. "Can you tell me more about what Squeak to Speak stands for?"
-2. "How does Squeak to Speak incorporate mental health awareness into its mission?"
+1. "What features does Squeak to Speak offer?"
+2. "Can you list the functionalities of this app?"
-3. "What values drive the development of Squeak to Speak’s AI assistant?"
+3. "What can I do with Squeak to Speak?"

 **Expected Behavior:**
-The chatbot should provide clear information about the company's mission, values, and how they align with its services and technology.
+The chatbot should provide an overview of the features and functionalities of Squeak to Speak.

----

-#### 9. I want to know what Squeak and Speak can do for me
+#### 9. I want to review the data that Squeak to Speak has collected about me

 **Test Messages:**

-1. "What features does Squeak to Speak offer for managing mental health?"
-2. "Can I use Squeak to Speak to find mental health professionals and attend support groups?"
-3. "What can Squeak to Speak do to help me with stress and anxiety management?"
+1. "What data do you have about me?"
+2. "Can I see my past entries?"
+3. "Show me the information you've collected."

 **Expected Behavior:**
-The chatbot should outline the key features and capabilities of Squeak to Speak, helping the user understand how it can assist them with their mental health.

----
+The chatbot should provide a summary of the data that Squeak to Speak has collected about the user, including any relevant details such as journal entries and mood board entries.

-#### 10. I want to know what Squeak and Speak knows about me
+#### 10. I want to modify an existing entry in my journal or mood board

 **Test Messages:**

-1. "Can you tell me what information Squeak to Speak holds about my mental health?"
-2. "What kind of data does Squeak to Speak keep about my journal entries and mood board?"
-3. "I want to know if Squeak to Speak tracks any personal information, like my preferences or location."
+1. "I want to edit my journal entry from yesterday."
+2. "Can I update my mood entry?"
+3. "Change my gratitude note from last week."

 **Expected Behavior:**
-The chatbot should provide transparency about the data Squeak to Speak collects, how it's used, and what the user can review or modify.

----
+The chatbot should allow the user to modify an existing entry in their journal or mood board, including any relevant details such as date and time.

-#### 11. I want to delete data from my Journal or Mood Board
+#### 11. I want to view past entries in my journal

 **Test Messages:**

-1. "Can you delete the last entry from my journal?"
+1. "Show me my journal entries."
+2. "Can I see my past journal notes?"
-2. "I want to delete an entire month of entries from my mood board.
-Can you do that?"
+3. "I want to read my journal."
-3. "Can you permanently remove all my journal entries from the past year?"

 **Expected Behavior:**
-The chatbot should delete the requested data from the journal or mood board and confirm the deletion.
+The chatbot should display the user's past journal entries, including any relevant details such as date and time.

----

-#### 12. I want to alter data on my Journal or Mood Board
+#### 12. I want to view past entries in my mood board

 **Test Messages:**

-1. "Can you update my journal entry from yesterday to reflect how I feel now?"
+1. "Show me my mood board entries."
+2. "Can I see my past mood notes?"
-2. "I want to edit my mood board entry to add that I’m feeling more positive."
+3. "I want to view my mood board."
-3. "Can you change the date on my journal entry from last week to today’s date?"

 **Expected Behavior:**
-The chatbot should allow the user to modify existing entries with new information, ensuring the updates are correctly saved.

----
+The chatbot should display the user's past mood board entries, including any relevant details such as date and time.

-#### 13. I want to talk to the Chatbot having the knowledge of what I wrote in my journal
+#### 13. I want to delete an existing entry in my journal

 **Test Messages:**

-1. "Can you help me reflect on my journal entries about stress?"
+1. "Delete my journal entry from last week."
-2. "Can you remember what I wrote last month about feeling overwhelmed?"
+2. "Can you remove my journal note?"
-3. "Can you pull up some of my past journal entries on mental health challenges so we can talk about them?"
+3. "I want to delete my journal entry."

 **Expected Behavior:**
+The chatbot should delete the specified journal entry, including any relevant details such as date and time.

+#### 14. I want to delete an existing entry in my mood board

+**Test Messages:**

+1. "Delete my mood entry from yesterday."
+2. "Can you remove my mood note?"
+3. "I want to delete my mood board entry."

+**Expected Behavior:**
+The chatbot should delete the specified mood board entry, including any relevant details such as date and time.

+#### 15. I want to engage in a conversation with the chatbot, leveraging the knowledge of my past journal entries

+**Test Messages:**

+1. "Let's talk about my journal entries."
+2. "Can we discuss my past journal notes?"
+3. "I want to chat about my journal."

+**Expected Behavior:**
-The chatbot should recall relevant journal or mood board entries and use that knowledge to provide personalized and empathetic responses.
+The chatbot should engage in a conversation with the user, leveraging the knowledge of their past journal entries to provide personalized and empathetic responses.

 ## 5. Intention Router